The English language test for healthcare professionals

 It is possible for nurses and midwives to submit results from two test administrations to the NMC if they comply with strict requirements.

 For more information on how you can submit your OET results to the NMC, go to the NMC website from 1 November 2017: www.nmc.org.uk/registration/joining-the-register/

 On the Day

-We expect you to arrive between 08:15 and 08:30 am.
-Please note that on Saturday the cafeteria at the College Is closed but there are vending machines on the entrance level.
-Please ask the staff and they will guide you.
+We expect you to arrive between 08:00 and 08:30 am.
+Please note that on Saturday the cafeteria at the College.
 There is a café and convenience store next to the tube station.

 Please read your confirmation and Notice to Candidates regarding authorised and unauthorised items.